-When you partner with anger by calling it “my friend,” you are creating an emotional ungodly soul tie with a demonic spirit.
+When you partner with anger by calling it “my friend,” you are creating an emotional bonding with a demonic spirit.

-Spirits have souls; they can think and reason and manipulate.
+Spirits have minds; they can think and reason and manipulate.
 We understand the nature of demons from Mathew 8:31.
 The demons, speaking through the men from the tombs, begged Jesus to cast them into the pigs.
 They knew who he was, they knew where he could send them, and they were bartering for the pigs because they wanted to stay on the island.
-Spirits have souls and they can manipulate you!
+Even today, they want to manipulate you!

 How Does Anger Manipulate You?